-Energy Collector - Extremely valuable for stations and having at least one on every ship is a good idea as well.
+Energy Collector - Extremely valuable for stations and having at least one on most ships is a good idea as well.
 It requires Chromium, Gold, Polymer, and Silicon.

 Those are the basics.
 I'll talk about the race-specific components later.
 They don't really change things up much anyway, and some make things more difficult.

 Some things to note: